Considerations when choosing a contract manufacturer for drug substance development or finished dosage forms.

 There is no cut-and-dried approach to launching a biosimilar globally.
 It comes down to having the right commercial model for the right product in the right channel in the right market.
 But knowing what is “right” will be a particular stumbling block for many companies.

-Regulatory controls on local collection and processing of autologous cells present a major challenge to clinics that want to provide individualized therapies onsite.
-What does the pharmaceutical industry need to know — and, more importantly, do — to overcome it?
+Regulatory controls on local collection and processing of autologous cells present a major challenge to clinics that want to provide individualized therapies.
+How can pharma overcome the hurdles?

 As the first of this two-part article revealed, the biosimilar market has undergone several revolutions since the release of the Thai FDA’s biosimilar guidelines in 2013.
 During our tour of Siam’s facilities, the company’s managing director, Songpon Deechongkit, Ph.D., shared the company’s history, overall biosimilar strategy, and some of the pros and cons of being the first and only biosimilar company in Thailand.